kaschief/kaschief-alteos/README.md

 - The database will be seeded with 3 blog posts.

 - Testing was done through the use of combination of Mocha, Chai, SuperAgent and SuperTest packages.
-Tests are located in test/api.test.js and can be initalized from the terminal with the command "mocha" or "npm run test".
+Tests are located in `test/api.test.js` and can be initalized from the terminal with the command `mocha` or `npm run test`.